 - Handling of missing DNS COOKIE responses over UDP was tightened by falling back to TCP.
 [GL #2275] - The CNAME synthesized from a DNAME was incorrectly followed when the QTYPE was CNAME or ANY.
-[GL #2280] - Building with native PKCS#11 support for AEP Keyper has been broken since BIND 9.16.6.
+[GL #2280] - Building with native PKCS#11 support for AEP Keyper has been broken since BIND 9.17.4.
 This has been fixed.
 [GL #2315]

-• A new configuration option, stale-refresh-time, has been introduced.
+- Support for DNS over TLS (DoT) has been added: the dig tool is now able to send DoT queries (+tls option) and named can handle DoT queries (listen-on tls ... option). named can use either a certificate provided by the user or an ephemeral certificate generated automatically upon startup.
+[GL #1840] - A new configuration option, stale-refresh-time, has been introduced.
 It allows a stale RRset to be served directly from cache for a period of time after a failed lookup, before a new attempt to refresh it is made.
 [GL #2066]